FusionCache/docs/docs/design.md

 ### Write Queries
-There is one constraint for write queries: there can only be one write query executing.
+Write queries have a constraint: there can only be one write query executing.

-This may seem a huge disadvantage, but there is an upside: although there can only be one write query executing, it is _**the**_ only query, so no data race protection is required.
+This may seem a huge disadvantage, but there is an advantage: although there can only be one write query executing, it is _**the**_ only query, so no data race protection is required.